11 Things to know when Moving to British Columbia BC

 - Apply for a driver’s license from the Insurance Corporation of British Columbia.

-- Change all your officially listed addresses using an online platform called MovingWaldo.
-Before moving forward with this, create a checklist of the addresses that need to be changed.
+- Before moving forward with address changes, create a checklist of the addresses of all the places that need to be changed.
 At the risk of some shameless self-promotion, MovingWaldo is Canada’s favorite app for address changes.
 It is completely free and it allows users to notify over 700 public and private organizations about their new address simultaneously.

 - Once you have handled all your administrative tasks, you should also get yourself a local phone number if you come from outside of Canada.
 More details on that will be provided later in this article.